rainbowkappamc/kappabox-live/README.md

+FORKED FOR USE WITH RAINBOWKAPPA'S JACKBOX MODS Currently Used For :
+Trivia Beta64 Party
+Scott Boat

+---

 **This dump works very differently from the last one.** Please let me know if you have any questions, issues, bugs, or requests.</u>

 You will have to port over most of your translations manually.